Home Sport BJJ BJJFLOWCHARTS

 Check out BJJFlowCharts and level up your game.

-Tom Billinge Tom is the Editor of Revgear Sports.
-He has been training in Muay Thai gyms in Thailand and around the world for 20 years and is a fully-qualified instructor.
-Tom is a Jiu Jitsu blue belt in the Kore gi and 10th Planet no gi systems.
-He has trained Lethwei in Myanmar, Kushti wrestling in India, boxing throughout Europe, and catch wrestling in the USA.
-Tom has spent several years reconstructing the techniques of traditional British bareknuckle pugilism from archaic manuals.
+Tom Billinge Tom is the Editor of Revgear Sports and the founder of WarYoga.
+He is a 10th Planet purple belt and a Muay Thai Kru having spent over two decades in the sport in Thailand and around the world.
+Tom has trained Lethwei in Myanmar, Kushti wrestling in India, Zurkhaneh sports in Iran, boxing throughout Europe, and catch wrestling in the USA.
+Tom also resurrected the ancient techniques of traditional British bareknuckle pugilism from archaic manuals.

 Comments are closed.